 In 2015 she also celebrated the release of a feature length documentary film PACK UP YOUR SORROWS (Ezzie Films/BlueStar Media).
 The film is told through the lens of Meg’s personal story and includes interviews with leading psychologists, neuroscientists, authors, historians and spiritual teachers.
 It explores many of the topics nearest and dearest to her heart: creativity, healing, mindfulness in education, mental health advocacy, wellness, and how these elements converge in making the world a better place.

 In 2017 Red House Records closed their headquarters in St. Paul, MN after thirty-four years, and the iconic folk and roots label sold to Nashville-based Compass Records.
 After 10 years as a Red House artist Hutchinson made the decision to return to her DIY roots.
 She released a live double album HOW MANY MILES on her own label LRH Music.
 The live album charts her development as an artist over the course of sixteen years.
-These live recordings give us a window into her earliest days, from performing in the Berkshires all the way through the end of the BEYOND THAT tour.
+These live recordings give us a window into her earliest days, from performing in small basement clubs in the Berkshires all the way through the end of her BEYOND THAT tour.

 For many years following the release of her live album, Meg’s focus turned toward chaplaincy.
 In 2020, just one month before the Covid-19 pandemic descended on the Northeast, Meg accepted a position at Beth Israel Deaconess Medical Center as an inaugural member of a new palliative care oncology program.

 After some intensely challenging pandemic years, and deep personal and professional growth, Hutchinson felt a longing to return to music.
 Music had always been a place of refuge, of healing, and of spiritual rest.
-In 2022 she took a sabbatical, went on a retreat in Ireland along the rugged coast of the Beara Peninsula, and came home to Boston to record a new studio album ALL THE WONDER ALL THE BEAUTY (LRH Music 2023).
+In 2022 she took a sabbatical, went on a retreat in Ireland along the rugged coast of the Beara Peninsula, and came home to Boston to record a new studio album ALL THE WONDER, ALL THE BEAUTY (LRH Music 2023).

 For this album Hutchinson once again teamed up with esteemed producer Crit Harmon who she has worked with for 20 years.
 These are songs of transition, of letting go, of grief, and of discovery.
 Working with long-time collaborators guitarist Kevin Barry (Jackson Browne, Mary Chapin Carpenter, Ray Lamontagne) and bassist Richard Gates (Richard Thompson, The Weepies, Mary Gauthier) this album is her first with drummer Marco Giovino (Norah Jones, Robert Plant, Patty Griffin).
 These world class musicians play with remarkable emotional intelligence.
 They bring a sensitivity, a dynamic range, and a warmth that is at the heart of this hauntingly beautiful soundscape.